Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 8

 romances to horse racing.
 He goes on the boat deck early to see the

-fours, Ring-nose Toose, Coverdell, Eagleston etc and of course
+forms, Ring-nose Toose, Coverdell, Eagleston etc and of course

-the fillies themselves.
-Some are rank-outsiders, others have the race
+the fillies themselves/ Some are rank outsiders, others have the race'

 weight for age, some fillies are difficult to bring to the barriers